RasaHQ/rasa/docs/nlu/components.rst

         }

 :Description:
-    The embedding intent classifier embeds user inputs and intent labels into the same space.
+    The ``DIETClassifier`` embeds user inputs and intent labels into the same space.
     Supervised embeddings are trained by maximizing similarity between them.
     This algorithm is based on `StarSpace <https://arxiv.org/abs/1709.03856>`_.
     However, in this implementation the loss function is slightly different and additional hidden layers are added together with dropout.
     This algorithm also provides similarity rankings of the labels that did not "win".

-    The embedding intent classifier needs to be preceded by a featurizer in the pipeline.
+    The ``DIETClassifier`` needs to be preceded by a featurizer in the pipeline.
     This featurizer creates the features used for the embeddings.
     It is recommended to use ``CountVectorsFeaturizer`` that can be optionally preceded by ``SpacyNLP`` and ``SpacyTokenizer``.